-Driving while intoxicated (DWI) is a serious offense, but one option, particularly after a first DWI offense, is DWI probation.
-DWI probation is an alternative to serving jail time after a DWI conviction.
-If you request and a court grants you probation, you must follow the specific guidelines of your probation that the court outlines for you.
+Driving while intoxicated (DWI) is a serious offense, but one option you may have, particularly after a first DWI offense, is DWI probation.
+Probation for DWI in Texas is an alternative to serving jail time after a DWI conviction.

-With DWI probation, you may be required to be evaluated for alcohol and drug dependence by taking an assessment called the TRAS, Texas Risk Assessment System.
 If the assessment recommends treatment, you could be required to attend an alcohol rehabilitation education program.
 Additional requirements of probation include paying certain fines, court costs and submitting to alcohol testing.
 The nature of your DWI violation and previous convictions can impact probation requirements.

 The Consequences of DWIs

-Driving while intoxicated (DWI) is a misdemeanor in Texas, but the exact penalties will depend on previous offenses and the unique circumstances of the incident.
+Driving while intoxicated is a misdemeanor in Texas, but the exact penalties will depend on previous offenses and the unique circumstances of the incident.
 For a first DWI offense, you could spend up to 180 days in jail and be fined up to $2,000.
 You may also have your driver’s license suspended for up to a year.

-DWI is not only a crime but can also lead to severe accidents on the road, Houston personal injury, and vehicle damage.
+DWI is not only a crime but can also lead to severe accidents on the road, injury, and vehicle damage.
 Intoxicated drivers are unable to react quickly to road changes or drive safely.
 The courts, therefore, impose penalties to deter DWI.

 For a legal consultation, call 713-225-1900

-What is DWI Probation?
+What Is DWI Probation?

 To avoid extensive jail time, you must comply with any requirements of your DWI probation.